rvivek/rvivek.github.io/_posts/2020-01-03-startup-learnings.md

 - View every fundraising milestone as risk mitigation.
 Think of a company like an onion with layers on them as risks to solve.
 Set expectations on what risks you are going to solve with your board member.
 Ensure you peel them before you raise the next round — @pmarca
 - Clean terms over valuation, always.

-**Take care of yourself**
-At the end of the day, the biggest challenge you will face is rarely IQ.
+**Take care of yourself:** At the end of the day, the biggest challenge you will face is rarely IQ.
 It’s going to be physical and/or mental fatigue
 - Mental: Pick up mindfulness (highly recommend the Waking up app.)
 Read Untethered soul, the best book I have read on this.
 - Physical: Pick up yoga / exercise / running or whatever you like.
 I do yoga 25 min every day.
 It's game changing.
 Set your process to ensure you follow this.